rehldeal6/SpiraUnplugged/README.md

 * Start a video at a specific timestamp
 * Make the standby text configurable.
 * Re-attempt downloading the correct video at the beginning of a random standby video
+* Use docker-compose instead of just docker commands.